mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 Finally to create the Microservice push **create**.

 :::warning
-Once the service is created on your Git provider, you will not be able to delete it anymore from DevOps Console.
+Once the service is created on your Git provider, you will not be able to delete it anymore from Console.
 :::

 :::info